 Getting Started

 The process of shadowing is pretty straightforward.
 Listen to a native speaker and copy what they say exactly.
 However, when you try to do this, you may find it’s harder than you thought.
 They may speak too quickly for you to catch everything, or you might get lost part way through and forget what you were supposed to say.
-This is why you should start by using material you can easily understand.
+This is why you should always use material you can easily understand for shadowing.
 Easy material will allow you to focus on your speaking and pronunciation.
 When you pick a source to shadow, start by listening to it all the way through while paying attention to the rhythm and sound of the language.
 This is called silent shadowing.
 Next, listen to it again but whisper it out loud to yourself, you’re still mostly focusing on the flow and intonation here.
 Finally, you’ll record yourself repeating what the native speaker says to the best of your ability.
 Listen back to your recording and take note of where your pronunciation or intonation is off.
 If you missed several things, go back and record yourself one more time.
 Shadowing is a draining activity, so I recommend doing it for not more than 20 minutes at a time.
 As you progress, you will create your own shadowing schedule and workflow that works best for you.

-Shadowing Sources
+Shadowing Resources

 JSL Japanese Language Course is a YouTube channel with lots of shadowing content for every level.
 The videos include natural, native pronunciation, and pitch accent guidance.
 The content can be a little dry sometimes, but it will also improve your pronunciation dramatically.
 I recommend starting with their beginner course, even if it seems too easy.
 The easy material will allow you to focus on your pronunciation.
 View the guide below to understand how they mark pitch accent and pronunciation in their videos.